silagokth/il2234-lab-demo/README.md

 Repeat the steps and program the synthesized bitstream.

 ## Multiplexing the displays
-To drive the 4 7 sgment digits we will have to multiplex them at a frequency that is fast enough for our eye to perceibe it as continiously on, we will use 1 kHz.
+To drive the 4 7 segment digits, we will have to multiplex them at a frequency that is fast enough for our eye to perceive it as continuously on; we will use 1 kHz.
 This means that we need to again divide down the 100 MHz clock signal as we did before.
-Then we will have to switch digit at every 1 kHz clock tick.
+Then, we will have to switch digits at every 1 kHz clock tick.

 ![img](img/multiplexed.png)